 Also known as: Welchol

-Colesevelam has an average rating of 6.8 out of 10 from a total of 12 ratings for the treatment of High Cholesterol.
-50% of users who reviewed this medication reported a positive effect, while 17% reported a negative effect.
+Colesevelam has an average rating of 6.3 out of 10 from a total of 14 ratings for the treatment of High Cholesterol.
+43% of reviewers reported a positive experience, while 21% reported a negative experience.

 Welchol (colesevelam): “I had my gallbladder removed in 2002 and have been dealing with IBS after eating for 14 years and thought I had to just live with it as a consequence of surgery!
 I have had high cholesterol for years, so my primary care physician prescribed this drug.
 It stopped my IBS and will lower my cholesterol, it also helps with my hypoglycemia. win,win,win.... im 57 and before using this drug I wasn't enjoying life much worried about toilets and heart disease or expecting to live a long full life.
 Now 3 less thing's to worry about : )”